Aonrud/Irish-Electoral-Parties/README.md

-This is the source repository for the Timeline of Electoral Parties in the Republic of Ireland.
+# Timeline of Electoral Parties in the Republic of Ireland

 [View the timeline at https://aonrud.github.io/Irish-Electoral-Parties/](https://aonrud.github.io/Irish-Electoral-Parties/)

 [![A screenshot of the Timeline of Electoral Parties in the Republic of Ireland](https://aonrud.github.io/Irish-Electoral-Parties/electoral_parties.png)](https://aonrud.github.io/Irish-Electoral-Parties/)

+This is the source repository for the diagram.

 ## Parties